The scrotum is a fibromuscular cutaneous sac, located between the penis and anus. It is dual-chambered, forming an expansion of the perineum.

 The scrotum receives arterial supply from the anterior and posterior scrotal arteries.
 The anterior scrotal artery arises from the external pudendal artery, while the posterior is derived from the internal pudendal artery.

 The scrotal veins follow the major arteries, draining into the external pudendal veins.

-Clinical Relevance: Enlargement of the Scrotum
+Clinical Relevance: Haematoma of the Scrotum